pshort05/ClaudeHumanizer/README.md

 **Phase 6.1**: `docs/6.1_character_dialogue_pass.json` - Character-specific dialogue customization for targeted voice refinement (see [Customization Guide](docs/CUSTOMIZATION.md))

-**Phase 8.5**: `docs/8.5_structural_construction_elimination.json` - **Syntactic pattern elimination** (NEW in v3.2.0) detecting and restructuring 29 mechanical construction patterns that substitute form for content.
+**Phase 8.5**: `docs/8.5_structural_construction_elimination.json` - **Syntactic pattern elimination** (v1.1.0) detecting and restructuring 31 mechanical construction patterns that substitute form for content.
+Now includes **Rule of Three** symmetry breaking and **insecure paragraph summary** elimination (Chaos Method patterns).
 Recommended for commercial fiction and erotica; optional for literary fiction where patterns may be intentional.
 Can be used standalone or integrated as standard pipeline phase.

 **Phase 9.5**: `docs/9.5_statistical_analysis_hub.json` - **COMPREHENSIVE STATISTICAL HUB** consolidating all quantitative metrics (burstiness, POS distribution, lexical diversity/TTR) into single-pass analysis.
 Use when AI detection is a concern or text needs statistical optimization.
 Provides optional detailed metrics report.